Canon G5 X Mark II vs Panasonic GX800

 - More heavily discounted: Has been around for much longer (launched in January 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the G5X Mark II emerges as the winner of the contest (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G5X Mark II is the clear winner of the match-up (11 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G5 X Mark II and the Panasonic GX800 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.